masato1122/auto-kappa/docs/source/tutorial/tips.rst

 ==============

-To make DFSET file for Alamode
+Make DFSET file for Alamode
 ===============================

 ``get_dfset`` helps to make a DFSET file containing displacements and forces extracted from many vasprun.xml files.